jwkenney/jwkenney.github.io/_posts/2021-08-07-sprite-media-player-holiday-decorations.md

 The Sprite kit comes with the following:

 * The Sprite DV-S1, an IR remote, and power adapter
-* Old-school RCA cables for analog video
+* Old-school Composite cables for analog video
 * The Sprite has a 3.5mm I/O port, a 3.5mm Analog AV port, and an HDMI port.
 * An I/O adapter plug is included that converts to 4 screw terminals, for other serial/controller accessories
 * Some kits include a motion sensor, while others may include a push-button sensor.